Updated March 6, 2023

 Difference Between SDLC and Agile

 SDLC (Software Development Life Cycle) is a kind of process which is followed for software or systems project in an Information Technology Organization.
-SDLC is a framework which defines the different steps or processes in Software Development Cycle.
+SDLC is a framework that defines the different steps or processes in Software Development.
 Software Development Life Cycle (SDLC) is also called as Application Development Life Cycle.
 The different steps involved in the Software Development Life Cycle are Planning, Analysis, Design, Implementation, and Maintenance.
 The Software Development Life Cycle process can be applied both to the hardware or software components or configuration to define its scope and lifecycle process.
 This Software Development Life Cycle will ensure to deliver efficient and high-quality software or hardware products to the end customer or clients to ensure high-quality products or services development in the hardware or software organizations.
 This will ensure in the smooth running of the businesses.

 Agile is a methodology, whereas SDLC is a process used in the area of project management to carry out the process of the Software Development Life Cycle.
-Agile Software Development is an approach towards the software development lifecycle process where the requirements and solutions of the customer will be fulfilled by the means of collaborative work of the multiple cross-functional teams and the end users or the customers or the clients.
+Agile Software Development is an approach towards the software development lifecycle process where the customer’s requirements and solutions will be fulfilled by means of collaborative work of the multiple cross-functional teams and the end-users or the customers or the clients.
 It helps in the continual project deliverables, continual project improvements, instant changes, and rapid development.
 The Agile Manifesto was written at the beginning of the year 2001.
 A formal process was initially created and was later named as Agile.

 Head To Head Comparison Between SDLC and Agile (Infographics)

 Below are the top 9 comparisons between these both:

 Key Difference Between SDLC and Agile

 Both are recommended options in the business.
 Let us examine some of the key differences: